-The objective of MAPD is to identify paths that execute all tasks in a timely manner, whereas MAPD-D aims to minimize task tardiness.
+The objective of MAPD is to identify paths that execute all tasks promptly, whereas MAPD-D aims to minimize task tardiness.
 We define the tardiness for the $j$-th task as $\epsilon_j = \max(0, c_j - d^\mathrm{d}_j)$.
 For each task $\tau_j$, $\epsilon_j = 0$ indicates the success of the task, whereas $\epsilon_j > 0$ indicates task failure.
 The objective function of MAPD-D is selected from the following two options: \begin{itemize} \item Minimizing the number of task failures \cite{wu2021, ma2018, huang2023}: where $U(\cdot)$ is a unit step function \footnote{The unit step function.

-}. \item Minimizing the cumulative tardiness \cite{ramanathan2023, wang2022a}: \end{itemize} In this study, we used the cumulative tardiness \eqref{eq:obj2} as the objective function because it provides a more detailed evaluation of tardiness compared to the objective function \eqref{eq:obj1}, which only considers success or failure.
+}. \item Minimizing the cumulative tardiness \cite{ramanathan2023, wang2022a}: \end{itemize} In this study, we used the cumulative tardiness \eqref{eq:obj2} as the objective function because it provides a more detailed evaluation of tardiness compared with the objective function \eqref{eq:obj1}, which only considers success or failure.